jan-bogaerts/slate/source/index.html.md

 </blockquote>

 <blockquote class="lang-specific c--mbed">
-<p>You can import it directly from within the mbed online editor.
-Search for the library senml-kpn</p>
+<p>You can import it using this link: <a href="https://os.mbed.com/users/kpniot/code/senml/">mbed senml library</a>  (click on 'import into compiler) or directly from within the mbed online editor.
+Search for the library senml</p>
 </blockquote>

 <blockquote class="lang-specific python--python">